Top 20 Most Common Digital Signage Mistakes

 Digital signage offers an efficient and flexible way to communicate but it’s easy to make mistakes with it, and problems can be expensive to solve.

-We’ll help you avoid the 13 common mistakes people make with their digital signage content, systems, software and more.
+We’ll help you avoid the 20 most common mistakes people make with their digital signage content, systems, software and more.

 - Using an inappropriate screen — It’s not a given that the screen you want to use will be compatible with your software or other hardware, so you need to check this before you buy it.
 Also, the screen has to be the appropriate size for the space it’s serving and whatever job it’s supposed to be doing.
 Too small and you won’t get enough impact.
 Too large and close up to the audience, and the message will be difficult to see.

 - Mounting the screen too high — Screens need to be easy to see, or people won’t give them more than a cursory glance.
-It might seem appealing to have the screen high up to dominate or to avoid cluttering a space, but too high and it will be awkward and uninviting to look at.
-Also, if you want your display to be interactive, it’s vital to ensure everyone can touch it, including disabled people.
+It might seem appealing to have the screen high up to avoid cluttering a space or to avoid making it a target for vandals, but too high and it will be awkward and uninviting to look at.

 - Positioning the signage incorrectly — Besides issues of height, sightlines, accessibility etc., the ideal position for your signage will depend on whether your targets can see it properly.
 If you situate a screen somewhere the majority of your target audience is unlikely to look, you’ll be wasting your money .
 However, if it’s too close to where your audience is standing/sitting, it will look pixelated and won’t deliver the results you’re looking for either.
 Consider the nearest and furthest distance that someone can comfortably see your content from, then think about the percentage of people likely to be in that ideal position, and the percentage that won’t be.
 This should help you identify whether you screen is in the right place.